carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ~~~
 {: .language-groovy }

-And the argument passed to the method can be different types e.g  number or strings objects.
+Arguments passed to the `of` method can be of varying types e.g., combinations of numbers, strings, or objects.

 > ## Channel.from
 > You may see the method `Channel.from` in older nextflow scripts, this performs a similar function but will is deprecated so you should use `Channel.of` instead.